esimov/gospline/README.md

 # gospline
 Gospline is little Go library to transform straight lines into curves.
 I'ts based on https://github.com/Tagussan/BSpline javascript library.

-The library is written in such a way, that it can be plugged in to different rendering methods.
+The library is written in such a way, that it can be plugged into different rendering methods.
 The provided examples outputs the resulted curves into image and svg, but because Go modularity it permits to use other type of outputs, until they implements the <a href="https://golang.org/pkg/io/#Writer">io.Writer</a> interface.

 To render the output as image, the library implements the <a href="https://en.wikipedia.org/wiki/Xiaolin_Wu's_line_algorithm">Xiaolin Wu</a> antialiasing method, if the provided parameter is true, otherwise it implements the <a href="https://en.wikipedia.org/wiki/Bresenham's_line_algorithm">Bresenham</a> line algorithm.
 This means the library is not based on <a href="https://github.com/golang/freetype/">github.com/golang/freetype/raster</a> for drawing.